 A: You heard right.
 BIG ARTS shares a parking lot with the Historical Village & Museum.
 Conference attendees are not allowed to park in the spots designated for the HV&M. There’s no parking on the street.
-We strongly encourage people to carpool or bike.
+There IS overflow parking across the street, but just to be safe we encourage people to carpool or bike.

 Q: Are any meals included in the conference fee?